|

 end-point is when the solution first becomes colourless with no remaining

 iodine to form the coloured complex.
-The iodine may arise from
+The iodine to be titrated may arise from

 -